 Agri-Pulse is your comprehensive source of the latest in agricultural information.
-We take a holistic approach to covering current ag and food policy news and we never miss a beat.
+We take a holistic approach to covering current ag, food and energy policy news and we never miss a beat.
 We make it our duty to inform you of the most up-to-date agricultural and food policy decisions being made in Washington, D.C. and examine how they will affect you: the farmer, the lobbyist, the government employee, the educator, the consultant, and the concerned citizen.
 We investigate several aspects of food, fuel, feed, and fiber industries, looking at the economic, statistical, and financial trends and evaluate how these changes will impact your business.
 We provide insight on the people and players who are making things happen.
 Agri-Pulse provides you with timely updates of how policy decisions will affect your productivity, your pocketbook, and your livelihood.
 Whether it be new developments in international trade, organic foods, farm credit and loan policies, or climate change legislation, we keep you abreast of the information you need to stay on the cutting edge.

 ABOUT OUR STAFF